NonameUntitled/plates-classification/README.md

 # Plates Classification Task

-This is kaggle competition solution.
+This is a kaggle competition solution.

 Competition is [here](https://www.kaggle.com/c/platesv2/overview).